Kcole3/datasci_223/Cole_final.md

 * A series of helper functions were then developed by Mbotwa et al., 2021 which helped to implement the negative partial log likelihood as a loss function.
 THis will be the loss function in all subsequent models
 * A second method of CoxPH was fit using CoxPHFitter.
 The beta coefficients are slightly different between the two methods, which has been flagged as an inconsistency by other authors.
 [Link](https://gist.github.com/jackyko1991/bd0e605fa03b2c3e244d08db2b68edd8)
 * For this approach, the C statistic was 0.83.
-It is beyond the scope of this project to deeply delve into the reasons for the differences between these two methods, however, in subsequent analysis, implementation of simple neural networks using Cox methodology (eg. CoxNN) yielded C-statistic scores which were compatible with the score obtained through CoxPHSurvival Analysis.
-I also experimented with L1 and L2 penelties, which did not contribute to an improved model fit.
+It is beyond the scope of this project to deeply delve into the reasons for the differences between these two methods, however, in subsequent analysis, implementation of simple neural networks using Cox methodology (eg. CoxNN) yielded C-statistic scores which were compatible with the score obtained through CoxPHSurvival Analysis (method #1).
+I also experimented with L1 and L2 penelties using the CoxPHFitter approach, which did not contribute to an improved model fit.

 * The C statistic in the test holdeover (done using the lifelines method for simplicity as there is a built in function) was 0.663, which will be used to the holdout score from the best performing NN.